-The Office of Data & Innovation’s (ODI) mission is to help the state government deliver better services to the people of California.
+The Office of Data and Innovation’s (ODI) mission is to help state government deliver better services to the people of California.
 The Data and Innovation Services Revolving Fund (DIF) is one way we improve state services.

 The DIF funds collaboration between your department and ODI.
 It helps teams like yours identify, understand, and solve business problems.

 We are not currently accepting applications for DIF.
 We plan to accept applications in fall 2023.

 How the DIF helps

 The DIF funds collaborative projects that help ODI and state agencies, departments, and offices: